-- Loading dose (pediatric cardiology consultation advised): - Neonates: 7 to 10 mg/kg IV or IO - Older infants and children ≥1 year: 15 mg/kg IV or IO (Maximum: 1 g) - To avoid transient hypotension caused by rapid administration, give the loading dose slowly over 30 to 60 minutes. - After the loading dose, start a continuous IV infusion at 20 mcg/kg per minute and titrate up to a maximum dose of 80 mcg/kg per minute, as needed, for rhythm control (maximum daily dose, 2 g over 24 hours) - Adverse effects of procainamide include heart block, negative inotropic effects, and prolongation of the QRS and QT intervals blocks sodium channels in cardiac conductive tissue when they are in the inactivated state at the end of depolarization and during early repolarization.
-This action results in inhibition of electrical conduction and automaticity, particularly in ischemic tissue patients with Wolff-Parkinson-White syndrome those who are allergic to amide-type local anesthetics
+- Loading dose (pediatric cardiology consultation advised): - Neonates: 7 to 10 mg/kg IV or IO - Older infants and children ≥1 year: 15 mg/kg IV or IO - Maximum: 1 g - To avoid transient hypotension caused by rapid administration, give the loading dose slowly over 30 to 60 minutes. - For stable patients in normal sinus rhythm who are receiving procainamide, stop administration if the QRS interval increases >50 percent from baseline or an arrhythmia develops - After the loading dose, start a continuous IV infusion at 20 mcg/kg per minute and titrate up to a maximum dose of 80 mcg/kg per minute, as needed, for rhythm control (maximum daily dose, 2 g over 24 hours) - Adverse effects of procainamide include heart block, negative inotropic effects, and prolongation of the QRS and QT intervals blocks sodium channels in cardiac conductive tissue when they are in the inactivated state at the end of depolarization and during early repolarization.
+This action results in inhibition of electrical conduction and automaticity, particularly in ischemic tissue